gmetais/grunt-yellowlabtools/README.md

         'fail if at least one url has a DOMelementMaxDepth score < 90/100' ]
     }
-  },
+  }
 });
 ```

 See the list of rules in the next chapter.

-If you define a threshold for every rule, adding a single rule condition has the power to override it.
+If you defined a threshold for every rule, adding a single rule condition has the power to override it.
 For example, you can assert check that every rule score is over 80 **except** DOMelementMaxDepth that can be as low as 12.

 #### Define a threshold on a metric